VISION 2025

 Better health care awaits

 A patient was charged less without insurance, paying fully out of their own pocket, than with insurance.
-This means insurance negotiation is so completely broken that it costs more for a patient to use their insurance to cover a healthcare bill, than without insurance at all.
+This means insurance negotiation is so completely broken that it costs more for a patient to use their health insurance to cover a healthcare bill, than without insurance at all.
 This case was in the US but other nations aren’t far behind.
 US is just ahead of the curve in broken health insurance.

 Enough whining.
 I was whining almost 2 years ago when I was first exposed to broken healthcare in the US.
 I said I’m inserting companies into every facet of healthcare to disrupt it fully.
 A new vision of health care.
 This vision is slightly clearer 2 years later.